jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Target Audience

+- People who would like help with completing a task
-- People who enjoy
+- People who would like to keep track of outstanding tasks they may have
-- People who
+- People who are looking for some tasks to help others with

 ### User Requirements and Expectations